deadlysyn/splinter/README.md

 - Report success/fail and timing in JSON
 - Respond with appropriate HTTP code

 Service binding has been thoroughly tested on [Pivotal Web Services](https://run.pivotal.io).
-Aside from acting as a service instance test harness, you can [browse the testers directory](https://gitlab.com/deadlysyn/splinter/tree/master/src/testers) for full CRUD examples of included service types.
+Aside from acting as a service instance test harness, you can [browse src/testers](https://gitlab.com/deadlysyn/splinter/tree/master/src/testers) for full CRUD examples of included service types.
 This provides decent starter patterns for interacting with common service instances from Node.
 If you find bugs, think of useful tweaks or just know a better way, feel free to submit pull requests!

 ## Example Output